 While lacking the strength to take the offensive against British strongholds, the army nonetheless could contain the British and fend off attacks as long as it remained in its positions in the Hudson Highlands and the hills of New Jersey, including the Watchung Mountains.
 The combination of Gen. Rochambeau’s and Gen. George Washington’s forces culminated 15 months later in the victory at Yorktown.

-Records indicated that when the French were on the move during their march to Yorktown they stopped at Morton’s home on the hill where the hospital had once stood.
-The map above shows the route from Morristown stopping in Basking Ridge and Liberty Corner (Bullions Tavern) now the area of the English Farm.
-It was said that there were up to 10.000 mobilized troops.
+Records indicate that when the French were on the move during their march to Yorktown, they stopped at Morton’s home on the hill where the hospital had once stood.
+The map above shows the route from Morristown, stopping in Basking Ridge and Liberty Corner (Bullions Tavern), now the area of the English Farm.
+It was said that up to 10,000 mobilized troops were present.

 The Washington-Rochambeau Revolutionary Route National Historic Trail marks the 680 miles of land and water trails that follow the route taken by General Washington and General Rochambeau to and from the siege of Yorktown.
-It passes through New Jersey, following many roads which have been in existence since the 18th century, roads that pass through towns large and small, offering a unity to the many communities along the way.
+It passes through New Jersey, following many roads that have existed since the 18th century, roads that pass through towns large and small, offering unity to the many communities along the way.

 Additional Information